Open work permits for vulnerable workers [R207.1 – A72] – International Mobility Program (IMP)

 Context of employment

 Officers must have reasonable grounds to believe that the migrant worker is experiencing or is at risk of experiencing abuse in the context of their employment in Canada.
 Workers who have left an abusive employment situation before applying for this work permit are still eligible, as long as their employer-specific work permit is still valid or they are on maintained status.
 Generally, the employment context does not include abuse taking place in someone’s private dwellings (with the exception of workers who live in housing or accommodation provided by the employer).
-On the other hand, the employment context is not limited to abuse directly at the hands of the employer of record.
+On the other hand, the employment context is not limited to abuse directly at the hands of the employer on record as abuse can also take place at the hands of co-workers and recruiters.

 Experiencing abuse or being at risk of experiencing abuse